Alternatives to petrochemistry

 METEX has chosen to invest in the development of manufacturing processes in which biochemistry adds value to the uses of the final products made with them.
 The biological processes developed by METabolic EXplorer offer key factors of product differentiation and competitiveness, especially for applications where the renewable carbon content, a natural product, and/or excellent performance are objectives.

 METabolic EXplorer has developed a competitive technology for the production of PDO by fermentation of raw glycerol from vegetable or recycled oils.
-METabolic EXplorer has signed an agreement with Technip, a world leader in engineering management, for assessing the feasibility of a combined PDO/PTT technological offer.

 Nowadays, many textiles are made using petrochemical processes.
 Textile fibres produced from oil have an impact on the ecological footprint.
 One challenge the textile industry is facing is being capable of producing synthetic fibres from renewable raw materials.